Shape: Christmas Fern is an evergreen fern growing in circular arching clumps.

 Below: The lowest pair of pinnae point downward away from the plane of the blade.
 Several pairs immediately above may do so as well.

 Notes: Christmas Fern is not indigenous to the Garden.
 Eloise Butler originally planted it in Sept.
-1908, sourced from Cambridge, Nova Scotia and again in Sept.
+1908, first sourced from Cambridge, Nova Scotia on her trip to see the wild garden of George Upram Hay, and then again in Sept.
 1909 with plants sourced in Appleton, ME, and again in 1911 and 1916.
 Curator Martha Crone planted 18 in 1934, more in 1938, '51 and '55.
 Then, when developing the Fern Glen she planted 55 in 1956 and 30 in 1957, all sourced from The Three Laurels, Marshall NC.
 Gardener Ken Avery planted it in 1963 and Curator Susan Wilkins planted some in 2006.

 In the U.S. Christmas fern's range is the eastern half of the country from north to south.
 In Canada it is found in provinces from Ontario eastward.
 Minnesota is at the extreme north-western edge of its range and within Minnesota it is rare in the wild, being known only from Houston and Winona counties and as of Aug.
 2013, is listed on the Department of Natural Resources' "Threatened List."
 It had not been found in Minnesota prior to 1979.
 Next door in Wisconsin it is on their "special concern" list.